asim/aslam/README.md

 ## Intro

 As founders, we know what it's like trying to get a startup going.
 You need to wear a lot of hats and sometimes you don't even have the right one!
 We're here to help.
 Whether its hacking on code or writing a blog post, reviewing a pitch deck or chatting face to face.
-Even if it's just the need for a sounding board.
+Even if it's just to vent over lunch.

 ### Experience